 When you’re exposed to severe cold, the possibility exists for you to suffer from frostbite — the freezing of skin or tissues.
-The areas of the body most susceptible to frostbite are the fingers, toes, hands, feet, ears, nose and cheeks.

-This condition can be characterized into two categories—superficial frostbite and deep frostbite.
-With superficial frostbite, gray or yellow patches appear on the affected areas while the skin remains soft and pliable.
+Frostbite also can appear as gray or yellow patches on the affected areas while the skin remains soft and pliable.
 However, after thawing, the skin looks red and flaky.

 “If you find the need to venture outside in severely cold weather, wear sufficient layers of loose-fitting clothing, keeping the particularly sensitive and vulnerable areas like the nose, ears and fingers covered,” says Jeremy Baird, DO, an osteopathic emergency room physician from Jackson, Missouri.
 “Also, it’s important to stay well-hydrated by consuming warm, non-alcoholic, caffeine-free drinks regularly.
 Otherwise, not only do you run the risk of suffering from frostbite, but you could become susceptible to hypothermia.”